zentrum-lexikographie/eval-de-lemma/README.md

 done
 ```

-3. If you wish to track the CO2 emissions during the compute, execute [as described here](https://github.com/mlco2/codecarbon/issues/244):
+3. If you wish to track the CO2 emissions during the computation, execute [as described here](https://github.com/mlco2/codecarbon/issues/244):

 ```sh
 sudo chmod -R a+r /sys/class/powercap/intel-rapl